 "This promises to be a major science collaboration to explore climate change and its impact on energy, the environment and society," said Gerald M. Stokes, who will be director of the new institute.
 Stokes is the former associate laboratory director for PNNL's fundamental science effort.

 "We are entering a whole new era in the way society deals with the climate, energy and the environment," Stokes said.
 "This unique partnership between PNNL and Maryland recognizes and brings together the combined forces of research and scholarship that are required to find solutions for this new era."

 PNNL staff coming to the new institute from the lab's Washington, D.C. office are renowned for their expertise in energy conservation and their understanding of the interactions between climate, energy production and use, economic activity and the environment.

 Maryland researchers associated with the institute, will come from schools and colleges across the campus including the College of Computer Mathematical and Physical Sciences, the College of Behavioral and Social Sciences, the A. James Clark School of Engineering, the College of Life Sciences, and the School of Public Affairs.
 The new institute also will build on expertise of existing centers and institutes at the university, such as the Earth System Science Interdisciplinary Center, a campus-based collaboration between the university and NASA's Goddard Space Flight Center.

 The new Joint Global Change Research Institute will be located in a university-managed research building adjacent to campus.

-Tags: Energy, Environment, Fundamental Science, Energy Conservation, Energy Production, Climate Change, Chemistry
+Tags: Energy, Environment, Fundamental Science, Energy Production, Climate Science, Chemistry